puppetlabs/puppet-docs/source/pe/3.7/orchestration_puppet.markdown

 > * [Navigating Live Management][console]

 In the console, most of these tasks use [the __Control Puppet__ tab of the live management page][puppet_tab], which behaves much like the __Advanced Tasks__ tab.
 On the command line, most of these tasks use the `mco puppet` subcommand.

->**Note**: Live Management is deprecated in PE 3.8, and will be replaced with improved resource management capabilities in future versions of PE.
-See the [PE 3.8 release notes](./release_notes.html#live-management-is-deprecated).

 ![The control puppet tab][live_puppet_main]